 World Cinema and the European Film Festival

-- Program visits three countries: Italy, Switzerland, and France—including a major city, Milan, and two resort towns: Locarno in the Italian-Swiss lake region and Cannes, France.
+- Visit two countries: Switzerland and France, including the major city, Zurich, and two resort towns: Locarno in the Italian-Swiss lake region and Cannes, France.

-- Attend, as a full participant, an entire A-level film festival on Lake Maggiore (near Lake Como/Bellagio/Milan); the Locarno festival is the most important of the summer season.
+- Attend, as a full participant, an entire A-level film festival in the Italian-Swiss Lake region (near Lake Como/Bellagio/Milan).

-- Tour sites associated with the one of the world’s most famous film festivals, the Cannes film festival, as well as Nice and Monaco.
+- Tour sites associated with the one of the world’s most famous film festival, the Cannes film festival, as well as Nice and Monaco.